cfengine/documentation/reference/functions/getusers.markdown

 [%CFEngine_include_snippet(getusers.cf, #\+begin_src\s+example_output\s*, .*end_src)%]

 **Notes:**

-This function is currently only available on Unix-like systems.
+* This function is currently only available on Unix-like systems.
+* This function will return both local and remote (for example, users defined in an external directory like LDAP) users on a system.

+**History:**

-**History:** Was introduced in version 3.1.0b1,Nova 2.0.0b1 (2010).
+* Introduced in CFEngine 3.1.0b1, CFEngine Nova/Enterprise 2.0.0b1 (2010).

 **See also:** [`getuserinfo()`][getuserinfo], [`users`][users].